molgenis/molgenis-service-armadillo/docs/upgrade-3-4.md

-# Upgrading to Armadillo
+# Upgrading to Armadillo 4 (rock only)

-> We assume Ubuntu with systemd running.
+> Note: We assume Ubuntu with systemd is used.

-The upgrade from Armadillo v3.4 to 4.x is breaking as the profiles must be Rock only profiles.
+The upgrade from Armadillo v3.4 to 4.x is breaking as the profiles must be Rock profiles.

 Additionally, when working with an armadillo 4 instance, researchers should update their `DSMolgenisArmadillo` to 2.0.5 (this version is compatible with armadillo 3 as well).

+## Get latest version

+For the latest 4.x release check https://github.com/molgenis/molgenis-service-armadillo/releases/latest.
+This will redirect to a v4.x.y page.

+Make a note of the version as you will use this below.

 ## 1. Check your profile types